Río Cuarto, Córdoba: University of Río Cuarto

-The National University of Río Cuarto (UNRC) was created on 1 May 1971 by decree signed by President Alejandro Lanusse, within the framework of the Taquini Plan enacted the previous year to expand access to higher education in Argentina by establishing new national universities outside the largest urban centers.
+The National University of Río Cuarto (UNRC) was founded on May 1, 1971, through a decree signed by President Alejandro Agustín Lanusse.
+This represented an acceleration of the Taquini Plan from the previous year, which aimed to extend higher education in Argentina by establishing national universities in more than the largest cities.

-In 2013, UNRC reported an enrollment of 14,000 students and approximately 2,000 teaching staff.
-By 2021, university releases indicated a student body of over 20,000 across five faculties (Agronomy and Veterinary Sciences; Economic Sciences; Exact, Physical-Chemical and Natural Sciences; Humanities; and Engineering).
-According to the external evaluation report by the national accreditation agency, the university offers around 55 undergraduate programs and 28 postgraduate degrees; institutional pages also note more than forty “fourth-level” programmes (doctorates, master’s and specializations) coordinated by the faculties and the Graduate Studies office.
+As of 2013, UNRC had a student body of approximately 14,000 and a teaching staff of around 2,000.
+Fast-forwarding to 2021, according to publications by the university itself, the student body consists of over 20,000 students distributed across five faculties: Agronomy and Veterinary Sciences; Economic Sciences; Exact, Physical-Chemical, and Natural Sciences; Humanities; and Engineering.
+In an external assessment by the national accreditation agency, there are approximately 55 undergraduate programs and 28 postgraduate programs.
+The university’s own publications also mention more than forty advanced-level programs—doctorates, master’s degrees, and specializations—coordinated by the faculties and the Graduate Studies office.

-UNRC carries out extensive research and extension activity: institutional documentation reports more than 500 research and transfer projects active annually, supported by about 1,100 research–teaching staff and over 400 research fellows, organized in 11 research institutes (three UNRC institutes and eight joint units with CONICET).
+UNRC is engaged in several areas: research, extension, and community service.
+According to the university itself, there are more than 500 active research and extension projects on an annual basis, with the support of 1,100 teaching-research staff and over 400 research fellows distributed across 11 research institutes.
+This includes three UNRC institutes and eight joint institutes with CONICET.

-The city is also home to Universidad Siglo 21, a private university that opened a branch campus in Río Cuarto in 2001; it forms part of a nationwide network of learning centers (over 320 “Centros de Apoyo Universitario” according to the university; reported as 350+ in 2019 press coverage).
+The city is also home to Siglo 21 University, a private university that opened a branch campus in Río Cuarto in 2001; it forms part of a nationwide network of learning centers (over 320 “Centros de Apoyo Universitario” according to the university; reported as 350+ in 2019 press coverage).